NikkelSoft/AutoGenesis/MOBILE-README.md

 **Note:**
 - SSE mode: Need to manually start the server first (`python simple_server.py --platform android`, uses SSE by default), then Cursor connects via HTTP
 - stdio mode: Cursor automatically starts and manages the server process
+- Use virtual environment Python path (`.venv\\Scripts\\python.exe`) for better dependency isolation
+- `--platform` parameter: specify `ios` or `android` based on your testing needs
+- Environment variables ensure proper UTF-8 encoding for international character support
-- Please replace the path with your actual project path
+- Please replace the paths with your actual project paths

 ### 6. Use MCP to Generate Test Code